Esri/arcgis-maps-sdk-kotlin-samples/authenticate-with-oauth/README.md

 ## How it works

 This sample takes advantage of Android's `ViewModel` to encapsulate launching the OAuth user sign in prompt, establishing the activity result contract, verifying the OAuth user's credentials.

 1. Set the `AuthenticationManager`'s `arcGISAuthenticationChallengeHandler` to a `ArcGISAuthenticationChallengeHandler`.
 2. Create an `OAuthConfiguration` specifying the portal URL, client ID, and redirect URL.
 3. Add the OAuth configuration to the authentication manager using `OAuthUserCredential.create(oAuthConfiguration)` to get a `OAuthUserSignIn`.
-4. Set up `ViewModel` responsible for launching an OAuth user sign in prompt and retrieves the authorized redirect URI
+4. Set up `ViewModel` responsible for launching an OAuth user sign in prompt and retrieve the authorized redirect URI
 5. Set the URI to complete the sign in using, `OAuthUserSignIn.complete(redirectUri)`
 6. Load a map with premium content requiring authentication to automatically invoke the default authentication handler.